designmynight/designmynight-developers/site/content/epos-crm-integrations/IBS-EPOS-Integration/index.md

 * Reference: The Collins booking reference
 * Deposit amount: The total of all paid deposit

-## Payments Valid to Push to IBS EPOS
+## Payments Valid to Push to Access EPOS

 * **Paid Deposits**

-All [manual/request payments](https://collins.uservoice.com/knowledgebase/articles/478069-collins-pay-how-to) taken using the payment link in Collins will automatically push to your IBS EPOS.
+All [manual/request payments](https://collins.uservoice.com/knowledgebase/articles/478069-collins-pay-how-to) taken using the payment link in Collins will automatically push to your Access EPOS.

 * **Payments claimed by Card Authentication**